gildas-lormeau/zip.js/README.md

 // Creates a TransformStream object, the zip content will be written in the
 // `writable` property.
-const zipFileWriter = new TransformStream();
+const zipFileStream = new TransformStream();
 // Creates a Promise object resolved to the zip content returned as a Blob
+// object retrieved from `zipFileStream.readable`.
-// object via the `readable` property of `zipFileWriter`. const zipFileBlobPromise = new Response(zipFileWriter.readable).blob();
+const zipFileBlobPromise = new Response(zipFileStream.readable).blob();
-// Creates a Reader object containing a `readable` property.
-This property is
-// set to a ReadableStream object storing the text of the entry to add in the
+// Creates a ReadableStream object storing the text of the entry to add in the
 // zip (i.e. "Hello world!").
-const helloWorldReader = { readable: new Blob(["Hello world!"]).stream() };
+const helloWorldReadable = new Blob(["Hello world!"]).stream();

-// Creates a ZipWriter object writing data via `zipFileWriter`, adds the entry
+// Creates a ZipWriter object writing data into `zipFileStream.writable`, adds
-// "hello.txt" containing the text "Hello world!" via `helloWorldReader`, and
+// the entry "hello.txt" containing the text "Hello world!" retrieved from
-// closes the writer.
-const zipWriter = new ZipWriter(zipFileWriter);
+// `helloWorldReadable`, and closes the writer. const zipWriter = new ZipWriter(zipFileStream.writable);
-await zipWriter.add("hello.txt", helloWorldReader);
+await zipWriter.add("hello.txt", helloWorldReadable);
 await zipWriter.close();

 // Retrieves the Blob object containing the zip content into `zipFileBlob`.